developersu/argbColors/SPECIFICATION.md

 ### Commands / directives to apply changes

-BRG abbreviation stands for Blue Red Green
+*BGR abbreviation stands for Blue Green Red*

 There are two types of commands:
 * synchronized - applies same setting to everything